ParallelMaths/parallel/pages/8-11-colour-code-challenge.md

 ## 1. The Colour Code Challenge

-Below you can see the numbers from 1 to 20 represented by coloured circles, but what is the relationship between each number and its colours.
+Below you can see the numbers from 1 to 20 represented by coloured circles, but what is the relationship between each number and its colours?
 If you can work out the relationship, then you will notice that one of the numbers is linked to the wrong colours.

 ![](/resources/8-11-colour-code-challenge/1-colour-code.png){image align="center"}

 ::: problem id=1_1 marks=6
-__1.1.__ Which number is linked to the wrong numbers?
-Some hints below if you need them.
+__1.1.__ Which number is linked to the wrong colours?
+There are some hints below if you need them.

 ^^^ hint id=1
 Look for patterns.
 Which colours are linked to which numbers?